 MSO trombonist Marshall Brown was the Orchestra's second conductor and led the MSO for three seasons.
 It was during this time that the orchestra's structure began to take shape.
 A Board of Directors was formed in 1980 and incorporated in 1981 under the leadership of Stanley Gregory, President.
 The Montgomery Symphony League formed a year later with Barbara Barnes serving as the first president.

 In the late 1980's the organization turned its combined efforts toward nurturing the artistic development of the Orchestra.
 The Fellowship Program brought a world class violinist into the MSO's midst to help lead and inspire the strings.
 A new scholarship program sponsored by the League supported the musical development of the orchestra's volunteer musicians by subsidizing lessons and promoting attendance at music festivals.
 An instrument loan fund allowed players to purchase more professional caliber instruments.
 Finally, the MSO moved its weekly rehearsals from its longtime home at First United Methodist Church to the Davis Theatre.
-A professional administrative staff member was added in 1986, expanding the orchestra's capability to establish and maintain programs.
+Helen Steineker was appointed the Manager of the Montgomery Symphony 1986, expanding the orchestra's capability to establish and maintain programs.

 The key to the success of the Montgomery Symphony has always lived in the hearts of those who loved it.
 Through the years, hundreds of musicians have devoted nearly a half million volunteer hours to rehearse and perform the great music of the ages.
 Many musicians have pledged their Monday nights to the MSO for 30 years or more, including several charter members.
 The maturity they bring to the Orchestra's performances under girds its artistic success.
 In appreciation, they have been supported by the time, energy and resources of an entire community and sustained by the enthusiastic applause of a grateful audience.